Timothy Duff, STM, MA Cert. RCHL- ERD and BCC

 Marianne wants to combat the stigma that surrounds the disease.
 She has done this by reaching out to friends and cousins with the illness, encouraging them not to be ashamed and to seek medical assistance.
 She has written a Catholic novel about a teenage girl who has bipolar disorder, Promises to Theresa, which was recently released and is available on Amazon.
 Marianne wishes, through fiction, to offer a sympathetic portrait of a family’ s struggle to cope with mental illness with courage and faith in God.
 She is a journalist who would like to publicize the work of the Guild of St. Benedict Joseph Labre to help the mentally ill and overcome the stigma.
 She especially likes the fact that it is a spiritual apostolate with 40-hour adorers.
 Marianne has found the strength to cope with her illness by her faith in Jesus and love for the Blessed Sacrament.
 She is a daily communicant and is an active member of her parish, serving on several committees and is a Rosarian.
 Marianne is also a consecrated member of the international Marian Apostolic Movement of Schoenstatt.

-She studied psychology in college and has read books on the topic such as cognitive therapy, codependence, and Carl Jung’s work, but has not had formal training in psychological methods.
+She studied psychology in college and has read books on the topic such as cognitive therapy and codependence, but has not had formal training in psychological methods.
 However, she is living proof of how good psychiatric care and the love and support of family and friends can help many mentally ill people to live a good life and contribute to society.
 She has been married to her supportive husband, Cabbar, a professional photographer, and media artist, for thirty-three years.

 - Freelance Catholic Journalist: Articles have appeared in the National Catholic Register, the Catholic News Service, and The Catholic Spirit, the official newspaper for the diocese of Metuchen, New Jersey.